Prostitution or Solicitation of Prostitutes

 You could also face serious criminal charges for renting a space knowing that it would be used for prostitution and for accepting money that knowingly came from prostitution.

 Talk with an experienced sex crimes defense attorney today who has handled cases of prostitution and solicitation in West Palm Beach.
-For over 25 years, attorney Brian Gabriel has defended the criminally accused throughout South Florida, becoming an expert in Florida prostitution law.
+For over 30 years, attorney Brian Gabriel has defended the criminally accused throughout South Florida, becoming experienced in Florida prostitution law.
 He can help you develop a strong criminal defense by leaving no stone unturned.
 With dedicated personalized attention and a passion for upholding your Constitutional rights, he can help you achieve the best possible outcome for your unique case.
 Call 561-622-5575 or contact The Law Office of Gabriel & Gabriel online for a free and confidential consultation.